Global Stock Rally Pauses as Dollar Halts Decline

 Mr. Leung added that regulatory caution regarding "mainland investors dumping money into Hong Kong" and the looming expiration of some equities futures contracts likely provided reasons to sell.

-Korea's Kospi hit another record high, climbing 0.91%.
-Japan's Nikkei 225 closed roughly flat.

-Among individual stocks, Hong Kong-listed Wynn Macau fell 6%, cutting the month's gain to 14%, after The Wall Street Journal reported over the weekend that employees at parent Wynn Resorts and others interviewed alleged that the CEO sexualized the workplace and pressured workers to perform sex acts.
+Among individual stocks, Hong Kong-listed Wynn Macau fell 6.5%, cutting the month's gain to around 14%, after The Wall Street Journal reported over the weekend that employees at parent Wynn Resorts and others interviewed alleged that the CEO sexualized the workplace and pressured workers to perform sex acts.
+Mr. Wynn stepped down from his post as Republican National Committee finance chairman.

 Las Vegas mogul Steve Wynn said "the idea that I ever assaulted any woman is preposterous."
 Wynn Resorts shares slumped 10% Friday in the U.S.